AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

 ##### Human fetal kidney atlas Stewart et al.

 We first wanted to try the human fetal kidney atlas to transfer label into the Wilms tumor samples using azimuth.
 You can find more about the human kidney atlas here: https://www.kidneycellatlas.org/ [3]

 ##### Human Azimuth fetal reference from Cao et al.

 Azimuth also provide a human fetal atlas as a reference [4].

 The data can be found on Zenodo: https://zenodo.org/records/4738021#.YJIW4C2ZNQI

 The reference contain cells from 15 organs including kidney from fetal samples.
-Here we will use `Azimuth` to transfer labels from the reference.

 ### Input and outputs

 We start with the `_process.Rds` data to run `01_seurat-processing.Rmd`.
 The output of `01_seurat-processing.Rmd` is saved in `results` in a subfolder for each sample and is the input of the second step `02a_label-transfer_fetal_full_reference_Cao.Rmd`.
 The output of `02a_label-transfer_fetal_full_reference_Cao.Rmd` is then the input of `02b_label-transfer_fetal_kidney_reference_Stewart.Rmd`.
 Following the same approach, the output of `02b_label-transfer_fetal_kidney_reference_Stewart.Rmd` is the input of `03_clustering_exploration.Rmd`.